inphobia/p5-idea-wikiclone/WSL-support.md

   * select your distribution
   * select plenv
   * select a perl version
-* repeat if you want more that 1 perl version configured.
+* repeat if you want more than 1 perl version configured.